 The next benefit I will discuss with you is an improvement in your mobile SEO.
 When it comes to search engine optimisation, we are all slaves to Google whether we want that to be the case or not.
 If Google wants it, we do it.
 According to Google, it is recommended webmasters build their sites as responsive, but if that simply is not an option, they prefer your business makes a separate HTML website to serve to mobile users.
 This will, therefore, increase the likelihood your site will rank well in Google mobile search results thus gaining you more web traffic and more potential sales.

-The fifth benefit I will discuss with you is that it will give you a competitive edge over your competition, there is a chance that your competition is already ahead of the game with a beautifully crafted and optimised mobile website.
+The fifth benefit I will discuss with you is that it will give you a competitive edge over your competition, we try and come up on Google for web design Doncaster - this is a pretty competitive search term, there is a chance that your competition like ours is already ahead of the game with a beautifully crafted and optimised mobile website.
 But even now at this stage a lot of competitors don’t see the value in mobile optimisation, even though over 60% of web traffic comes from a mobile phone as opposed to desktop.
 This, therefore, will present a huge opportunity for you to increase your web traffic and therefore increase your potential sales.

 The next benefit of being mobile optimised is that it is proven that mobile users spend more than either desktop or tablet users, this isn’t with the amount of money they spend on each individual product but rather the volume of products that they purchase.
 This is good if you have multiple products up for sale as the chances that they will actively purchase from your company is a lot higher than either desktop or tablet users.